Looking for a “low cost” or even FREE cremation service?

 Direct Cremation or Free Cremation with Body Donation?

-To better understand these 2 options, let us clarify a few key points.
-First and most important is to ensure we define what is meant by the offer of a free or no-cost cremation with a donation.
-If your loved one is accepted for donation by a national anatomical donation company, they do ordinarily cover ALL costs.
-Including collection and transportation of the deceased to a facility, the cremation post-donation, and the return of the cremated remains by mail.
+Let us clarify a few key points to understand these two options better.
+First and most important is to ensure we define what is meant by offering a free or no-cost cremation with a donation.
+Suppose a national anatomical donation company accepts your loved one for donation.
+In that case, they do ordinarily cover ALL costs, including the collection and transportation of the deceased to a facility, post-donation cremation, and the return of the cremated remains by mail.

 Local Universities or Medical Schools that offer anatomical donation programs may NOT cover all costs associated with a body donation.
 For example, they can require that the family use the services of a funeral home to transport the deceased to the University facility for donation.
 A funeral home will charge a transportation fee for this service.
 Sometimes, there is a small charge for processing the necessary legal documents, such as death certificates and transit permits.